-However, you won’t just be able to raise a defence out of the blue without any proof.
-It will be up to you to raise the defence in court and show evidence to prove, on the balance of probabilities (that is, more than 50%) that your version of events is correct.
+However, you won’t just be able to raise a defence out of the blue.
+It will be up to you to raise evidence of the defence itself.

 Because the law in relation to defences is so complex, it’s especially important that you speak to a reputable criminal lawyer who will be able to advise you on whether you can raise a defence.

 A good lawyer will take the time to thoroughly examine all the evidence to determine whether you have a valid defence, and, if you do, they will be able to present evidence argue your case persuasively in court to ensure that you have a good chance of being found ‘not guilty.’

 There are several different types of defences that you may be able to raise.
 Some of these are listed below: